Sidebar

 • Coverage - when using GCC compiler, sets code coverage flags

-• MaxDebug - on Unix, adds _GLIBCXX_DEBUG compile definition
+• MaxDebug - on Unix, adds address sanitizer and stack checking flags

 • OpenMP - on Unix, enables OpenMP API